GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 Is this ok? (yes)
 ```

-We'll be using the [`twitter`](https://www.npmjs.com/package/twitter) NPM package, so we'll install that (along with its own dependents):
+We'll be using the [`twitter`](https://www.npmjs.com/package/twitter) NPM package to simplify communicating with the Twitter API, so let's install that (along with its own dependents):

 ```bash
 npm install twitter --save